pedromassango/titled_navigation_bar/README.md

 ## Customization (Optional)

 ### TitledBottomNavigationBar
-**onTap** - Use this to get notified when a item is clicked, you can retrieve the current item's index on this function.
+**onTap** - Use this to get notified when an item is clicked, you can retrieve the current item's index on this function.
 Should not be null!<br/>
 **items** - The items of your bottom navigation bar.
 Use the **TitledNavigationBarItem** class to add items.
 Should not be null!<br/>
 **curve** - Use this to define your custom curve animation.
 Should not be null!<br/>
 **reverse** - If true, the visible widget of the selected item will be the Text (with the title of the item).
 If false, the visible widget of the selected item will be the icon.
 Default to false<br/>